spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Remove an AWS worker pool

-The following steps need to be performed to remove a worker pool from the cluster:-
+The following steps need to be performed to remove a worker pool from the cluster:

 * Access the 'Nodes' view of the cluster.
 * Delete the desired worker pool and confirm the deletion.